$(SL(N),q)$-opers, the $q$-Langlands correspondence, and quantum/classical duality: -opers with trivial monodromy and regular singularities

 An explicit computation using the Bethe equations \eqref{sl2bethe} gives

 where

 This shows that $t(z)$ does not have any singularities at $z= w_i$; moreover, since the $c_m$ are the eigenvalues of the Gaudin Hamiltonians, it depends only on this spectrum.
-In particular, the Gaudin eigenvalues can be read off explicitly from the residues of the connection matrix $B(z)$.
+In particular, the Gaudin eigenvalues can be read off explicitly as the negative of the residue of the nonconstant entry of the connection matrices $B(z)$.
 Note that a horizontal section $f=\left(\begin{smallmatrix}f_1\\f_2 \end{smallmatrix}\right)$ to the connection in this gauge is determined by a solution to the linear differential equation The differential operator $\partial_z^2-t(z)$ can be viewed as a projective connection.